Glitch860/Num64/README.md

     - After a successful copy the drive will unmount and your keyboard should be working
     - *recommend* testing the PCB with an online keyboard tester.
 Using a pair of twizzers touch both holes of each switch.
 11. Pop switches into the plate *60 in total needed*, be sure to firmly push the switch into each hole.
 12. Align the plate with switches onto the PCB.
 Be sure no not to bend any of the switch legs.
-You will have to push the PCB and plate together to ensure the switched *CLICK* into place.
+You will have to push the PCB and plate together to ensure the switch *CLICK* into place.

 ![PXL_20240911_200120786](https://github.com/user-attachments/assets/3972fcc5-d4da-48dd-915a-293151151fb9)